 If the alarm continues to beep or if the unit has a sealed battery (Ei150 and Ei160 series), check the manufacturing date.
 Alarms are designed to last for around ten years and if the alarm is significantly older than this, the beeps might be a warning that the electronics inside are ageing or that the lithium battery is at the end of its life.

-For most Ei Electronics mains powered alarms an Easichange replacement kit is available, this contains an original EI replacement alarm which is compatible with the old system and contains instructions and a removal tool for the old smoke alarm.
+For most Ei Electronics mains powered alarms a replacement kit is available - this contains an original Ei replacement alarm which is compatible with the old system and contains instructions on how to install.

 The beeping may actually be coming from a different alarm, such as a carbon monoxide detector with a low battery.
 Always check that other nearby alarms are not the source of the beeping.